MathyouMB/website/src/content/articles/hidden-cost-of-remote-work-on-developer-growth.md

 ---
-title: "A Hidden Cost Of Remote Work On Developer Growth"
+title: "A Hidden Cost Of Remote Work On Early Developer Growth"
 description: The impact of meeting aversion and isolation on the growth of corporate communication skills
 date: 2024-11-24
 image: "/images/articles/default.png"